This RFC describes the replacement of pycsw’s custom testing tools with pytest.

 tests/suites directory.
 The name of each test

-it trivial to select subsets of tests to run, using
+making it trivial to select subsets of tests to run.
+For example:

 The addition of extra command-line parameters to pytest’s runner will provide a way to specify the necessary configuration of tests.
-It will be possible to specify the same configuration parameters as with the current tool.
-These parameters can also be picked up from configuration files or specified as environment variables, which can be used effectively in pycsw’s continuous integration builds;
+It will be possible to specify the same configuration parameters as with the current tool;

 The definition of fixtures.